winslowb/record_transcribe/README.md

 ./record_transcribe.sh
 ```

 The script will record the audio for 1 hour and then transcribe it to text.
+Otherwise, ^ c will break the recording and /whisper/ will start transcribing and the script will save to a txt file in $HOME/recording

 ## Notes